rmaj91/dartApp/README.md

 **1. LINK()  (jdk/jre and jfx needed)**

-**2. [LINK](https://drive.google.com/open?id=1I1IX5l-DC-1SeE0Q24Mbnd6naucKjAGi)  (standalone app- jdk and jfx included)** still some problems with resources, sound doesnt work in this version
+**2. [LINK](https://drive.google.com/open?id=1I1IX5l-DC-1SeE0Q24Mbnd6naucKjAGi)  (standalone app- jdk and jfx included)** still some problems with resources while deploying, sound doesnt work in this version

 **1.You need** have **jfx13** with "PATH_TO_FX" environment variable setted to "...\javafx-sdk-13\lib" directory and java_home and path to **jdk11**.
 On others versions of jdk and jfx it could not work.